paragraph-sim/hlo-examples/jax/mnist/README.md

 ```
 It will store the traced HLOs under `hlo_files` directory.

-If you want to store HLO graph corresponding to the running program, you need to setup `XLA_FLAGS`:
+If you want to store HLO graph corresponding to the running program, you need to setup `XLA_FLAGS` (HLO files before and after optimizations will be dumped together with low level code and object files):
 ```bash
 export XLA_FLAGS="--xla_dump_to=./hlo_files --xla_dump_hlo_as_text=true "
 python mnist.py
 ```

-If you want to store HLO graph corresponding to the program running on a fake system with N processors (i.e. 32), you need to add flag `--xla_force_host_platform_device_count=32`:
+If you want to store HLO graph corresponding to the program running on a fake system with N processors (i.e. 32), you need to add flag `--xla_force_host_platform_device_count=32` (only HLO files after optimizations will be dumped together with low level code and object files):
 ```bash
 export XLA_FLAGS="--xla_dump_to=./hlo_files --xla_dump_hlo_as_text=true --xla_force_host_platform_device_count=32 "
 python mnist.py